IanLunn/Hover/README.md

 ### css

 - **demo-page.css** - Contains styles to demonstrate Hover.
 Not required in your projects
-- **hover-min.css** - The minified/production version of hover.css
+- **hover-min.css** - The minified/production version of Hover.css
-- **hover.css** - The development version of hover.css
+- **hover.css** - The development version of Hover.css

 ### scss

 - **effects** - Contains each individual effect sorted into categorized folders
 - **_hacks.scss, _mixins.scss, _options.scss** - SASS Utilities
-- **hover.scss** - Development/SCSS version of hover.css
+- **hover.scss** - Development/SCSS version of Hover.css

 ### Other

 Other files of note include:

-- **index.html** - Demonstrates all hover.css effects
+- **index.html** - Demonstrates all Hover.css effects
-- **Gruntfile.js** - Used for [development of hover.css via Grunt](#using-grunt-for-development).
+- **Gruntfile.js** - Used for [development of Hover.css via Grunt](#using-grunt-for-development).

 ## Browser Support
-Many hover.css effects rely on CSS3 features such as transitions, animations, transforms and pseudo-elements, for that reason, effects may not fully work in older browsers.
+Many Hover.css effects rely on CSS3 features such as transitions, animations, transforms and pseudo-elements, for that reason, effects may not fully work in older browsers.

 - [Transitions](http://caniuse.com/#search=transitions) and [Animations](http://caniuse.com/#search=animations) - not supported below Internet Explorer 9
 - [Transforms](http://caniuse.com/#search=transforms) - not supported below Internet Explorer 10
 - [Generated Content (pseudo-elements)](http://caniuse.com/#search=pseudo-elements) - not supported below Internet Explorer 8

-Aside from the above mentioned browsers, hover.css is supported across all major browsers.
+Aside from the above mentioned browsers, Hover.css is supported across all major browsers.
 Please see [caniuse.com](http://caniuse.com/) for full support for many web technologies and test your webpages accordingly.
 It is recommended to apply fallback effects for older browsers, using CSS supported by those browsers or a feature testing library such as [Modernizr](http://modernizr.com/).

 ## Using Grunt for Development